EnigmaVSSUT/Induction-2023-2nd-year/Game Development/README.md

 ## Submission

-After completion of your task add a text file in [Task submission](https://github.com/EnigmaVSSUT/Induction-2023-2nd-year-and-MCA/tree/main/Web%20development/Task%20Submission) folder with your hosted itch.io link.
+After completion of your task add the zipfile and a text file in [Task submission](https://github.com/EnigmaVSSUT/Induction-2023-2nd-year-and-MCA/tree/main/Web%20development/Task%20Submission) folder with your hosted itch.io link.

 ## Resources